 All students enrolled at The American University in Dubai are invited and encouraged to be involved.
-The SGA is the voice of the student body.
 Membership shall not be refused to any student on the basis of race, national or ethnic origin, gender, age, disability, or creed.

 Article 4 - Election Procedure